chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 > Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

+Additionally, there may be some very small performance wins here, since in this schema there is no need to parse a string.
+This is not considered to be a significant motivator, however, since the tradeoffs between object allocation (memory utilization) and string parsing (CPU utilization) are likely to be largely irrelevant in practice for this API.

 ## Detailed design

 > This is the bulk of the RFC.